 Villarreal added that after a class she typically collects required data, completes referrals, cleans her teaching space and properly sheds / files documents.
 She also follows up with any participants who requested additional information and reviews participant evaluations to plan for improvements to the next session.

 Employment of Health Educators is on the rise!
-This career is projected to grow 16 percent over the next decade.
+This career is projected to grow 11 percent over the next decade.
 This growth can largely be attributed to strengthened efforts to improve the health outcomes of all people.
-Thus, employers such as the government are hiring Health Educators to find ways to improve health outcomes, while reducing costs.The majority of Health Educators work in healthcare facilities, colleges, public health departments, nonprofits and private businesses.
+Thus, employers such as the government are hiring Health Educators to find ways to improve health outcomes, while reducing costs.The majority of Health Educators work with Family Physicians, Counselors, Epidemiologists and other healthcare professionals, as well as in healthcare facilities, colleges, public health departments, nonprofits and private businesses.
 States with the highest level of employment within this career are California, New York, Florida, Georgia and Texas.

 “This is a fledgling field so professional references are extremely important,” Villarreal explained.
 “Each line of expertise is different, so know the climate.
 I had to make a personal sacrifice to switch over to lifestyle medicine and ended up in the healthcare field.”